 An ENERGY STAR certified pool pump can run at different speeds and be programmed to match the pool operation with its appropriate pool pump speed.
 The energy saved is considerable; reducing pump speed by one-half allows the pump to use just one-eighth as much energy.
 In addition, ENERGY STAR certified pool pumps can use more efficient motors and advanced hydraulic designs.
 ENERGY STAR certified pool pumps include in-ground pool pumps, above-ground pool pumps and pressure cleaner booster pumps.

 ENERGY STAR certified pool pumps will:

-- Save you over a thousand dollars over their lifetime.
+- Save you more than $2,900 over their lifetime.

-- Pay for themselves in less than 2 years
+- Pay for themselves in less than 2 years.

 - Run quieter and prolong the life of your pool's filtering system.

-Please see the Pool Pump Fact Sheet (PDF, 116 KB) to learn more about when you need a pool pump, how to know if your pool pump was installed properly, and how to choose a pool pump contractor.
+Please see the Pool Pump Fact Sheet (PDF, 244 KB) to learn more about when you need a pool pump, how to know if your pool pump was installed properly, and how to choose a pool pump contractor.

 Variable speed and multi-speed pool pumps can help cut energy costs, as well as offer other desired features.
 For example, variable speed pumps are quieter, require less maintenance and last longer.
 Both variable speed and multi-speed pumps, through slower water filtration rates, allow for better and more effective filtration of the pool water.
 The slower circulation rates also put less strain on the filters, plumbing, and other parts of the system, reducing the chance of leaks, repairs, or premature plumbing component replacement.1 In addition, ENERGY STAR certified pool pumps can use more efficient motors and advanced hydraulic designs.
 ENERGY STAR certified pool pumps include in-ground pool pumps, above-ground pool pumps and pressure cleaner booster pumps.

 Beyond the pool pump you choose, the following are other ways to make your pool more energy-efficient: